DACT214/Portfolio/React-Course/React_Course_Notes.md

   - By encapsulating logic in a custom hook, we can create reusable pieces of code that can be shared across components without duplication the code.
   - **Custom hooks** can be used to handle common tasks, such as fetching data, and can help to make our code more organized and easier to maintain.

+# Secure API Key Mgmt

+- **DO NOT STORE YOUR API KEYS IN THE SOURCE CODE!** This is just a temporary solution during development.
+  > Api Keys should be stored as an enviornment variable accessable through our backend server, and nowhere on our front end.
+This keeps the API hidden on our client side.

+# Creating a Custom Hook for Fetching Data

+-

 ---

 ---